AdaCore/training_material/courses/fundamentals_of_ada/adv_275_type_contracts.rst

 * But what if we need stronger enforcement?

    * Number must be even
-   * Subet of non-consecutive enumerals
+   * Subset of non-consecutive enumerals
    * Array should always be sorted

 * **Type Invariant**